NoroffFEU/development-platforms/src/content/docs/databases/SQLite/SQLite-case-study.md

 SQL is a query language that experts use to issue commands to manage a database.

 SQLite is a DBMS software that supports this language.
 A person working with SQLite will use the SQL query language to access the database.
-But the DBMS itself is much broader than just a wrapper for the language and provides many other functions.
+However, the DBMS itself is much broader than just a wrapper for the language and provides many other functions.

 ### Benefits of SQLite